akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-product-supplier.md

 1. Click on `Save`

 :::warning
-When you assign a product variant to a supplier, the supplier will also be able to enrich the product model associated and you will [receive proposals](onboarder/articles/review-product-changes.html) when product variants are completed.
+When you link a product variant to a supplier, the supplier can also enrich the product model associated.Then, you will [receive proposals](onboarder/articles/review-product-changes.html) when product variants are completed.
 :::